Creating a compelling retail experience that seamlessly weaves the story of the products and the people who use it.

 Designing a unique product page

 The flagship product page showcases the coolers and its function while giving the customer easy access to information and, of course, the buy button.
-A few elements we gave extra attention to:
+A few elements the team gave extra attention to:

 - Navigate by cooler size